India

 Political cooperation

-After the weakening of relations in the 1990s related to transformation changes in Poland and economic reforms in India, regular contacts are maintained, including the ones at the highest level.
-The most important visits in recent years include official visits to Poland by President of India Pratibha Patil (2009) and Vice President of India M.H.
-Ansari (2017).
-In turn, in 2010 Prime Minister Donald Tusk paid a state visit to India.
+After relations weakened in the 1990s due to transformational changes in Poland and economic reforms in India, regular contacts are maintained, including at the highest level.
+The most important visits in recent years include the official visits to Poland of the President of India Pratibha Patil (2009) and the Vice President of India M.H.
+Ansari (2017) and the Minister of Foreign Affairs S. Jaishankar in 2019.
+In 2010, Prime Minister Donald Tusk paid a state visit to India, while in 2022 Minister of Foreign Affairs Zbigniew Rau visited India.

 Economic cooperation